-Filing for bankruptcy can be a complex process with various considerations to make.
+Filing for bankruptcy can be a complex process.
 It can entail gathering a lot of paperwork and going to several meetings.
 The court needs to see a complete picture of your assets, debts, and spending.

 One of the best ways to simplify this process is to get organized.
-Knowing what documents you will need to file for bankruptcy is the first step in getting organized and ensuring a smooth process during filing.
-If you are planning on filing for bankruptcy, here’s a list of the documents, records, and information you will need to gather in preparation.
+Knowing what documents you need to file for bankruptcy is the first step in getting organized and ensuring a smooth process during filing.
+If you are overwhelmed by the documentation required to move forward with your bankruptcy filing, our Las Vegas bankruptcy lawyers can help.
+Here’s a list of the documents, records, and information you will need to gather in preparation.

 Basic Personal Information

 An important part of your bankruptcy filing is documenting who you are.
 You’ll need most of your basic information, such as your full name and your social security number.
 You’ll show your identification when you meet with the trustee.

 Most Chapter 7 filers in Nevada have income that falls at or below the state median income.
 There are some circumstances where you can still file a Chapter 7 bankruptcy if you make more than that.
 However, the court does a thorough evaluation of your income and debts to determine your eligibility.
 The court is going to look at documents that verify your income to make sure that you make the right type of filing.

 Usually, you need pay stubs for the six months prior to your filing.
 You also need your last two W-2 forms.
 If you’re self-employed, you need a copy of your profit and loss statement for the six months before you file.
 If you have other types of income like social security, disability, or investment income, you need records of these earnings.
 The court uses this information to make sure that you’re eligible for the type of bankruptcy that you’re seeking.
 If you’re filing for Chapter 13 bankruptcy, the court uses the information to determine your repayment plan.